CarsonScott/onlinestats/README.md

 ## Models

-A model is used to approximate the correlation coefficients between a set of variables.
-At each step, a statistical model updates the average and standard-deviation estimators for each variable, as well as the correlation estimator for each pair of variables.
-The result is a correlation matrix that iteratively improves to better fit the stream of observations.
+A statistical model is used to approximate the correlation coefficients between observable variables.
+At each step, a model calculates a revised correlation matrix by updating a set of estimators associated with each individual variable as well as each variable pair.
+Given a sufficient set of estimators, a model will converge on a correlation matrix that describes relationships between variables sufficiently well.

 [Model Examples](https://github.com/CarsonScott/onlinestats/blob/master/MODEL_EXAMPLES.MD)